mickeyshaughnessy/Ripple_balance_problem/README.md

 The accounts and XRP balances are displayed.

-The script requires the express, async and ripple-lib libraries.
+The script requires the express, async, body parser and ripple-lib libraries.